Glenn Anderson: Edmonton Oilers (1980–1991)

-The Canadian National Team program was discontinued in the Fall of 1980.
+The Canadian National Team program was discontinued in the fall of 1980.
 Facing a choice of whether to rejoin the University of Denver or to join the Oilers, Anderson chose the latter.
 Making his professional debut with the Oilers, Anderson recorded 30 goals, 23 assists, and 53 points in 58 games in his first season.
 The Oilers made the playoffs that year and defeated the Montreal Canadiens in the preliminary round, three games to none.
 This was deemed a huge upset since the Canadiens had finished eleven spots higher than the Oilers in the overall standings.
 The Oilers moved on to the quarter-finals where they were defeated in six games by the eventual Stanley Cup champions, New York Islanders.
 During the playoff run, Anderson scored 12 points in 9 games, establishing himself as a "fierce" playoff performer.
 Anderson's sophomore season saw him record career highs in both assists and points with 67 and 105, respectively.
 His team jumped from fourth place to first place in the Smythe Division.
 In the playoffs, the Oilers were the victims of one of the biggest upsets in hockey history.

 In the following season, Anderson tallied 48 goals and 56 assists for a total of 104 points to help the Oilers remain atop their division.
-In the playoffs, the Oilers managed to advance to the Stanley Cup Finals for the first time in franchise history.
+In the playoffs, the Oilers managed to advance to the Stanley Cup Final for the first time in franchise history.
 Anderson and his team were matched up against the Islanders who were looking for a fourth consecutive Stanley Cup victory.
-During the Finals, Anderson had several noted run-ins with Islanders goaltender Billy Smith.
+During the Final, Anderson had several noted run-ins with Islanders goaltender Billy Smith.
 During game one, a slash on Anderson's knee earned Smith a two-minute slashing penalty.
 In game four, when the two crashed into each other, Smith's dive resulted in referee Andy Van Hellemond handing a five-minute penalty to Anderson.
 The season ended in disappointment for the Oilers as they were defeated in four games in a best of seven series.
 Anderson's team would cite the loss as a valuable lesson in their quest for their first Stanley Cup.

 The Oilers again repeated as division champions in 1983–84.
 Anderson set a career high in goals with 54 and he made his first All-Star Game appearance.
 In the playoffs, the Oilers made their second consecutive Finals appearance.
 Once again, Anderson and his team faced the Islanders who were now looking to become the second team in NHL history to win five consecutive Stanley Cups.
 This time though, the Oilers emerged victorious in five games.
 This marked the end of the Islanders' dynasty and the beginning of the Oilers' dynasty.
 Anderson scored 17 points in the playoffs.